glitchwrks/counters/README.md

 *This has since been moved to a different project.
 [This SHA](https://github.com/chapmajs/site_services/tree/b598178877676fe3e3d95532cc90ef9bc3e6bd19) contains the final version.*

+### Text Email Sending Service

+*This service was no longer being used and was removed.
+[This SHA](https://github.com/chapmajs/site_services/tree/6f2cb5e72846eba2dfa18c6d69d9dbb56dd1b406) contains the final version.*

 ### Test Suite

 This application uses RSpec.
 To run the test suite on a new workstation, do: